 My Financial Adviser Sent Me a Letter About an Exclusive Investment Opportunity, but It’s Not on Company Letterhead and Something About It Seems a Little “Off.”

-As an investment scam attorney, there are two things about this scenario that worry me: the use of the word “exclusive” and the lack of official letterhead.
-Although it’s impossible to say for certain without more details, I can tell you that there have been some cases of unscrupulous investment advisers luring their clients into scams by passing off fake documents or promising “private” opportunities.
+As an investment fraud attorney, there are two things about this scenario that worry me: the use of the word “exclusive” and the lack of official letterhead.
+Although it’s impossible to say for certain without more details, I can tell you that there have been cases of unscrupulous investment advisers luring their clients into scams by passing off fake documents or promising “private” opportunities.